 Nutrition/Food Analysis

-In general, a combustion calorimeter can't be used for measuring digestive calories (food calories).
+A combustion calorimeter can't be used for measuring digestive calories (food calories)...

 Read MoreUniversities